diogogomesaraujo/aryth-ml-tic/README.md

-# aryth-ml-tic
+# arith-ml-tic

-A lightweight OCaml lexer and interpreter for arythmetic functions to consolidate what was learnt in Theory of Computation class.
+A lightweight OCaml lexer and interpreter for arithmetic functions to consolidate what was learnt in Theory of Computation class.

 ## Quick Start
 ### Install Dependencies